The oldest Toyota passenger car in the world, a 1936 Toyota model AA, was found on a farm in Russia.

 Kooyman tracked down the car to an advertisement in a Vladivostok newspaper.

-It took seven month for the Russian Ministry of Culture to give its consent for the car to be exported to the Netherlands.
+It took seven months for the Russian Ministry of Culture to give its consent for the car to be exported to The Netherlands.

-The car has not been restored and remains in its “as found” condition.
+The car has not been restored and remains in “as found” condition.

-During its existence the Toyota was modified to survive and drive in the harsh eastern Russia environment.
+During its existence the Toyota was modified to survive and drive in the harsh eastern Russian environment.